TableMateio/searchiqs-cleaner-safari-extension/README.md

    - Detects and removes unwanted dialogs/overlays
    - Restores normal right-click functionality
    - Enables the Party2Name input field for editing
+   - Shows the Airtable panel trigger (📋) in the top-left corner
+3. **Using the Airtable Panel**:
+   - Click the 📋 icon in the top-left to open the side panel
+   - Use the search bar to filter records by any field
+   - Select different views from the dropdown
+   - Click any record to copy all its data to your clipboard
+   - Click outside the panel or the × button to close it
-3. Check the browser console (Developer Tools) to see modification logs if needed
+4. Check the browser console (Developer Tools) to see modification logs if needed

 ## Troubleshooting